vineshpersaud/codeesh.github.io/_posts/2016-08-06-scraping_with_nokogiri.markdown

 <a href="http://tinypic.com?ref=344ckkk" target="_blank"><img src="http://i66.tinypic.com/344ckkk.png" border="0" alt="Image and video hosting by TinyPic"></a>

-The first line of code Is used to select the current top movies names in theaters on rotten tomatoes and assign them to a variable called movies .
+The first line of code Is used to select the current top movies names in theaters on rotten tomatoes and assign them to a variable called movies .The second line of code uses puts to output each movie name in the top movies lists.

 ```